nguyentbanh/Crunchy/README.md

        -u, --user <s>        The e-mail address or username.
        -c, --cache           Disables the cache.
        -m, --merge           Disables merging subtitles and videos.
-       -f, --format <s>      The subtitle format.
+       -e, --episodes <s>    Episode list.
+Read documentation on how to use -f, --format <s>      The subtitle format.
 (Default: ass) -o, --output <s>      The output path.
        -s, --series <s>      The series override.